A Holistic Approach to Healthy Skin

-The original herbal flower remedies, were created by Dr Edward Bach.
-He believed that plants contained vibrations which work to restore harmony and created the flower remedies as a direct way of treating the whole person by way of their emotions, helping to balance their health on a holistic level.
+The original herbal flower remedies were created by Dr. Edward Bach.
+He believed that plants contained vibrations that work to restore harmony.
+Dr. Bach created the flower remedies, as a direct way of treating the whole person by way of their emotions, helping to balance their health on a holistic level.

 The theory behind them is that unhappiness and fear lead to ill health, and that true healing meant arresting disease at its emotional source – before the physical symptoms disappear.

 Their healing floral essences serve as a reminder to honour our body, to take time out of our busy day to stop and breathe; restorative blends that take you back to peace and well-being, so your skin and body can gently return to balance.

 The term homeopathy comes from the Greek word ‘homeo’ which means similar, and ‘pathos’ meaning suffering or disease.

 Homoeopathy treatment involves administering minimal doses of substances that produce characteristic symptoms of illness in healthy people; these are given in full concentration, with the belief that they will produce the same symptoms as the disease being treated.

 This approach is “like cures like”, a natural therapy that helps to accelerate our body’s own healing process, a wonderful, restorative alternative to conventional medicine.

 This philosophy is based on the belief that the human body is a small universe in itself, and within it, there are a set of complicated interconnected systems.

-Yang is the positive, while Yin is the negative principle.
+Yang is positive, while Yin is the negative principle.